-Site D 75.3% - 3.1.10 Given this clear support for all four sites, the draft plan proposes that they be included within the settlement boundary.
+Site D 75.3% - 3.1.10 Given this clear support for all four sites, the NDP proposes that they be included within the settlement boundary.
 However, recognising the narrow majority in favour of more than 30 extra houses, landowners have agreed to restrict their developments as shown in Table 1 below. - 3.1.11 During the informal consultation on the First Draft Plan, another Lyonshall landowner came forward with a proposal for a fifth site to be included within the settlement boundary.
-The proposal is for 2 dwellings to the north of the railway at an appropriate density, mirroring the two dwellings across the road in site D. The NDP Steering Group recommends the inclusion of this site (Site E) within the settlement boundary (see Map 3 below). - 3.1.12 Research completed following the Issues and Options consultation demonstrates that the densities of developments and building approvals in Lyonshall are on average between 10 and 11 dwellings per hectare [dph], with affordable housing at a higher figure (see Appendix 1 Housing Character and Density).
+The proposal is for 2 dwellings to the north of the railway at an appropriate density, mirroring the two dwellings across the road in site D. The NDP Steering Group recommended the inclusion of this site (Site E) within the settlement boundary. - 3.1.12 Research completed following the Issues and Options consultation demonstrates that the densities of developments and building approvals in Lyonshall are on average between 10 and 11 dwellings per hectare [dph], with affordable housing at a higher figure (see Appendix 1 Housing Character and Density).
 Recent approvals following the implementation of the Core Strategy include housing densities of 11 and 13 respectively.
 This plan therefore allows for a density of 12 dph for developments of market houses within the Village settlement and 25 dph for affordable housing, to maintain the existing essential character of the village but to ensure that development of affordable housing is not prevented. - 3.1.13 Table 1 below indicates permitted housing numbers for each proposed site allocation, based on a maximum of 12 dph.
 These figures have been agreed with the landowners, and the lower relative number on site C reflects the fact that areas at the edge of the village have historically enjoyed a lower density as the roads transition from open countryside to the village.
 Site C will also benefit from additional landscaping requirements to maintain that transition.
 This has been agreed with the landowner.

-Site Allocation Area (Hectares) Maximum Number of Houses

-TIOUSES

-A Orchard behind Howe Terrace 0.41 5 @ 12 dph

-B Bakers Meadow 1.95 including all 18 @9 dph

-of Bakers

-Meadow

-C Land off Spond Lane opposite the 2.87 18 @6 dph

-Barns

-D Land adjoining the Memorial Hall 0.48 2 @ 4 dph

-E Land opposite the Memorial Hall 1.70 2 @ 12 dph

-Total 7.41 45 dwellings
+Site Allocation Approximate Area Maximum Number (Hectares) of Houses A Orchard behind Howe Terrace 0.41 5 @ 12 dph B Bakers Meadow 1.64 including Bakers 18 @11 dph Meadow but excluding area of flood risk -see 3.1.15 below.
+C Land off Spond Lane opposite the 2.87 18 @6 dph Barns D Land adjoining the Memorial Hall 0.48 2 @ 4 dph E Land opposite the Memorial Hall 0.17 2 @ 12 dph Total 5.57 45 dwellings